 Londoner Jo and her third husband Jake live with six of her children but the marriage is strained by numerous factors.
 Her doctor thinks Jo uses childbirth as a rationale for sex.
 Jo's issues leave her in a fragile mental state.

-Film screenwriter Jake Armitage and his wife Jo Armitage live in London with six of Jo's eight children, with the two eldest boys at boarding school.
+Screenwriter Jake Armitage (Peter Finch) and his wife Jo Armitage (Anne Bancroft) live in London with six of Jo's eight children, with the two eldest boys at boarding school.
 The children are spread over Jo's three marriages, with only the youngest being Jake's biological child, although he treats them all as his own.
-Jo left her second husband Giles after meeting Giles' friend Jake, the two who were immediately attracted to each other.
+Jo left her second husband Giles (Richard Johnson) after meeting Giles' friend Jake, the two who were immediately attracted to each other.
 Their upper middle class life is much different than Giles and Jo's, who lived in a barn in the English countryside.
 But Jo is ruminating about her strained marriage to Jake, with issues on both sides.
 Jo suspects Jake of chronic infidelity, she only confronting him with her suspicions whenever evidence presents itself.
 And Jo's psychiatrist believes that Jo uses childbirth as a rationale for sex, which he believes she finds vulgar.
 These issues in combination have placed Jo in a fragile mental state.
 They both state that they love ...Written by

 87 of 95 people found this review helpful.

 Was this review helpful to you?